Gloster Javelin: Design

 The Javelin was the RAF's first purpose-built all-weather interceptor aircraft.
+Previous aircraft which filled this role were conversions from existing day-fighter and fighter-bomber types (Meteor, Vampire, Venom).

 Aerodynamic features of the type included its adoption of the new delta wing and a large tailplane.
 Fuel and armaments were housed in the delta wing, and the engines and crew in the fuselage.
-The delta wing and tailplane combination had been deemed necessary by Gloster for effective manoeuvrability at high speed and for the aircraft to be controllable at low landing speeds.
+The delta wing and tailplane combination was incorporated to provide the manoeuvrability required at high speed and for the aircraft to be controllable at low landing speeds.
 In one instance during testing, when both elevators had been torn off by elevator flutter, the Javelin remained controllable by using both the trimming capability of the large tailplane and thrust changes to control pitch.
-Changes from the prototypes included alterations to the rear fuselage and a central "pen nib" fairing extending beyond the engine nozzles, to eliminate buffeting of the rudder by the jet exhaust and increased sweepback of the wing's leading edge to improve high-speed handling.
+Changes from the prototypes included alterations to the rear fuselage and a central "pen nib" fairing extending beyond the engine nozzles, to eliminate buffeting of the rudder by the jet exhaust, and increased sweepback of the wing's leading edge to improve high-speed handling.

-The Javelin was reportedly easy to fly even on one engine.
+The Javelin was easy to fly on one engine.
+It was common to fly on one engine during low-level patrols in Malaysia, during the Indonesian Confrontation, to conserve fuel and prolong the patrol time.
 The flight controls were fully power-assisted and production aircraft adopted a hydraulic 'feel' system for the pilot.
-The Javelin featured an infinitely variable airbrake; the airbrake proved to be extremely responsive and effective, allowing pilots to conduct rapid descents and heavy braking manoeuvres, enabling equally rapid landings to be performed.
-The turnaround time between sorties was significantly shorter than with the preceding Gloster Meteor, due to improved ground accessibility and engine ignition sequence.
+The Javelin had fully variable airbrakes on the wing upper and lower surfaces; they were very effective (reducing the engines to idle and opening the airbrakes produced a 1g deceleration), allowing pilots to make rapid descents and equally rapid landings.
+The turnaround time between sorties was significantly shorter than with the preceding Gloster Meteor, due to improved ground accessibility and engine starting sequence.
 Unlike the Meteor, the Javelin was fitted with ejector seats, at the introduction to service of the type.
-No other operational fighter of the West even to the present day had a bigger wing, in terms of area, than the Javelin, and in the USSR, only the Tu-128 had a larger (about 10m2) wing.
+No other operational fighter of the West had a bigger wing, in terms of area, than the Javelin, and in the USSR, only the Tu-128 had a larger (by about 10m2) wing.

-In spite of the aircraft's unorthodox aerodynamic features, the Javelin had a fairly conventional structure and materials, being mainly composed of an aluminium alloy, with some use of steel edging.
+In spite of the aircraft's unorthodox aerodynamic features, the Javelin had a fairly conventional structure and materials, using aluminium alloy throughout, except for some use of steel edging members.
 The fuselage was composed of four sections, the nose (containing the radar radome), the front fuselage, centre fuselage and rear fuselage; the nose and rear fuselage were removable for servicing and easy replacement.
 The engines were on either side of the centre fuselage, the internal space in the centre containing the service bay that housed much of the aircraft's electrical, hydraulic, and avionics subsystems.
 The engine air intakes were placed on the forward fuselage, running directly from beneath the cockpit rearwards into the delta wing.
-Electricity was provided by a pair of 6,000 watt, 24-volt generators driven by the auxiliary gearbox; inverters provided AC power for equipment such as some flight instruments and the radar.
+Electricity was provided by a pair of 6 kilowatt, 24-volt generators driven by the auxiliary gearbox; inverters provided AC power for equipment such as some flight instruments and the radar.